csc-training/GeoML/09_object_detection/own_model_training/Readme.md

             * Results of each epoch.
             * This output file is also the first place to look for errors, when writing own scripts.
     * Optional, to see full output from beginning: `less slurm-1212121212.out` (this does not update, if file gets more rows).
-    * It is possible to see job's state (waiting, running, finished) and used resources with `seff 1212121212`
+    * It is possible to see job's state (waiting, running, finished) and used resources with
+        * `sacct -o jobid,partition,state,reqmem,maxrss,averss,elapsed`
+        * (In CSC Puhti: `seff 1212121212`)
-    * There should be new files in the `09_object_detection/yolo_project/train` folder:
+    * There should be new files in the `yolo_project/train` folder:
         * `weights/best.pt` - the trained model
-        * the training log files
+        * The training log files

 5. Run inference using the trained model.
 The predictions are created by submitting batch job: [09_3_predict.sh](09_3_predict.sh).
 This script runs the Python file: [09_3_predict.py](09_3_predict.py) and predicts the vessels from the test image.
     * `sbatch 09_3_predict.sh`
     * Similarly as before, the output of the batch job can be inspected by opening the slurm output file.
 The output file includes information on the detected vessels.
 The polygons geometry, confidence score and the amount of detected vessels in total.
     * The predictions are saved to a file to the `predictions` folder.

 6. Evaluate model using the [09_4_evaluate.ipynb](09_4_evaluate.ipynb) Jupyter notebook.
 The script plots the results and computes performance metrics.